end of contract

 When the vehicle arrives at one of our centres it will be inspected by one of our fully BVRLA trained Vehicle Assessors.
 This assessment will identify damage which is within or outside of the BVRLA fair wear and tear guidelines.
 It is this assessment that decides what damage you will be charged for.

-Should you wish to return your vehicle before the end of the contract, an early termination fee may apply which could be of significant cost depending on what stage in the life of the contract this occurs.
+If you want to return your vehicle before the end of your contract, you can run an early termination quote at managemyvehicle.co.uk.
+We usually charge an early termination fee for ending a contract early, which could be a significant cost depending on what time in the contract this happens.

 If you want to keep your vehicle for a set amount of time you may want to apply for a formal extension.
 If you don’t return the vehicle by your current contract end date, your contract will automatically roll into an informal extension.